JAMstack for All: An Introduction

 - Practically Server Less(with terms and conditions).

 So what are the benefits of doing all these?
-Remember those three pillars we spoke in the beginning?
-Security, Cost and Speed?
+Remember those three pillars we spoke about in the beginning?
+Security, Cost, and Speed?
 Yes, that's the benefit we will be reaping here,

-- "Practically Server less" removes lots of point of failures & security exploits.
+- "Practically Serverless" removes lots of points of failures & security exploits.